-The RCS Group is a wholly owned subsidiary of the multinational banking and financial services group, BNP a company listed on the Paris Stock Exchange.
+The RCS Group is a wholly owned subsidiary of the multinational banking and financial services group, BNPP a company listed on the Paris Stock Exchange.
 The Chairman is a senior executive of the shareholder and is appointed by the shareholder.
-Given this, the Board is satisfied that he is independent.

-SCHALK VAN DER MERWE (58)
+SCHALK VAN DER MERWE (59)